Skip to main content

 The answer surprises people every time: nothing.
 You pay nothing.
 Zero.
 The trip costs the same whether you book it yourself or work with me.
 In many cases, it actually costs less.

-This is not a gimmick.
-It is how the travel industry has worked for decades.
+This isn’t a gimmick.
+It’s how the travel industry has worked for decades.
 But because most people stopped using travel agents sometime around the rise of Expedia, the economics of the advisor model have become one of the most misunderstood aspects of modern travel.

 Let me break it down.